ancaah/issLab2022/README.md

 ## Author
 Daniel Bernardi - Unibo

-# Software Systems Engineering project
+# Software Systems Engineering Laboratory
 > Purpose of this repository

-This repository was created to trace the progress of developing a solution to a problem following a bottom-up approach.
+This repository is meant to trace the progress of developing a solution to a problem following a bottom-up approach.
 After that, the same problem will be developed with a top-down approach in mind.
-The purpose of this work is to compare different developing plans.